IanVS/prettier-plugin-sort-imports/README.md

 **default value:** `false`

-A boolean value to enable or disable multiple import statements referencing the same source.
-Not all patterns can be merged!
-Notably: `import type …` will not be converted to `import {type …` or vice-versa.
+When `true`, multiple import statements from the same module will be combined into a single import.

 #### `importOrderParserPlugins`